a-fink/nextjs-proejct/README.md

 You can start editing the page by modifying `pages/index.tsx`.
 The page auto-updates as you edit the file.

-Task:

-Make two additional pages and on one page have text inputs where a user can type.
-Include a submit button that when pressed will take whatever is in the input fields and display them on the second page.
 ## Learn More

 To learn more about Next.js, take a look at the following resources: